-3.4 Stages of the Game
+Stages of the game:

 We assume that there are two stages in the game determining the outcomes (wages, employment, and profits).
 In the first stage, bargaining takes place between the firm and the workers over the level of the wage which will prevail in the second stage.
-Each worker-collective/firm pair is assumed to negotiate according to the generalized Nash bargaining model [see e.g., Svejnar (1986)].
-The worker-collective is assumed to have an arbitrary degree of bargaining power $\lambda \in [0, 1]$ , with the firm having bargaining power $(1-\lambda)$ The firm's outcome in the event of the breakdown of negotiations is assumed to be zero profits. i.e., in the event of a failure to come to agreement with its own workers the firm cannot make recourse to the competitive labor market.
-In the event of a breakdown of negotiations, organized workers can find employment at the competitive wage rate, $w_0$ , or equivalently earn that return from home production.
-It is important to note that although both workers' and firms' relative bargaining power and outside options are both constant, this is not true of their bargaining position.
-The latter, which is a broader concept, should be understood as the totality of the advantage that can be realized by a particular party to the bargaining process, i.e., the share of
+Each workercollective/firm pair is assumed to negotiate according to the generalized Nash bargaining model [see e.g. Svejnar (1986)].
+The worker-collective is assumed to have an arbitrary degree of bargaining power $\lambda \in [0, 1]$, with the firm having bargaining power $(1 - \lambda)$.
+The firm's outcome in the event of the breakdown of negotiations is assumed to be zero profits. i.e. in the event of a failure to come to agreement with its own workers the firm cannot make

-The assumption of rent maximizing worker-collective behavior has been widely justified on the grounds that it has plausible "micro-foundations."
-Specifically, risk-neutral workers can under specific assumptions be expected to form rent-maximizing worker-collectives [see, for example, Oswald (1982)].
-However, some empirical evidence suggests that unions pursue employment objectives to a larger extent than suggested by the "rent maximization" model [see Macurdy and Pencavel (1986), McDonald and Solow (1981), etc.].
+6The assumption of rent maximizing worker-collective behavior has been widely justified on the grounds that it has plausible "micro-foundations."
+Specifically, risk-neutral workers can under specific assumptions be expected to form rent-maximizing worker-collectives [See for example Oswald (1982)].
+However, some empirical evidence suggests that unions pursue employment objectives to a larger extent than suggested by the "rent maximization" model [See MaCurdy and Pencavel (1986), McDonald and Solow (1981) etc.].
 As well alternative theories which assign a greater decision making role to older and more senior employee (who for example would be likely to prevail in a median voter model of worker-collective behavior) would suggest that worker-collectives pursue wage objectives to a larger extent than suggested by the "rent maximization" model.
 The characterization of worker-collective objectives here is meant to accommodate all of these possibilities.
 It does however have the feature of suggesting that the interests of the unemployed are at least partially taken account of in worker-collective decision making.
-This view, consonant with McDonald and Solow (1981) is disputed by, among others, Layard et al. (1991).
+This view, consonant with McDonald and Solow (1981) is disputed by, among others, Layard, Nickell and Jackman (1991).
 An alternative rationalization is that "union bosses" have employment as an objective as it is a component of total rent, or alternatively of derived social or political power.